 I am an experienced speaker with a large repertoire of talks, covering a variety of family history-based topics.
 I have spoken at RootsTech, Who Do You Think You Are Live? and other major Family History events and have also given talks at The National Archives, London Metropolitan Archives, The Society of Genealogists and numerous Family History Societies around London and the South East.

-Due to the ongoing COVID crisis, it is likely that most talks will be switched to an online Zoom meeting.
+Due to the ongoing COVID crisis, it is likely that most talks will be held as online Zoom meetings.
 Please check with the organisers for the latest situation.

-13 July My Ancestor Was A Liar – Kent FHS (Deal Branch) Details…
+13 July ONLINE My Ancestor Was A Liar – Kent FHS (Deal Branch) Details…

 31 July Mind The Gaps – Hertfordshire FHS Details…

-25 September Lying Bastards – RQG Conference, Manchester (Keynote Speaker) Details…
+25 September ONLINE Lying Bastards – RQG Conference, Manchester (Keynote Speaker) Details…

 11 November My Ancestor Was A Liar – Phyllis Court Family History Society, Henley-on-Thames Details…